nicklafferty/craftycody/content/crafts/diy-wood-serving-board.md

 I'm going for similar dimensions as the IKEA version, so mine is roughly 25 inches long and 10 inches wide at the widest part.
 I will bite into these measurements when I shape the board later so these numbers account for excess.

+The balusters I had were already cut fairly small, so I left those alone until shaping.
+I'm going to use them as the handle and the 1x3s as the platter.

 When all of your pieces are cut, give them a light sanding.

 ### Step three: